IPAB Workshop - Daniel Gordon, Theodoros Stouraitis

 University of Edinburgh

-The next IPAB Workshop will take place 18/03/21 at 1pm via Blackboard Collaborate - Zhibin Li will be speaking.
-The link can be find in the corresponding email.
+The next IPAB Workshop will take place on Thursday 13th January at 1pm.
+Daniel Gordon and Theodoros Stouraitis will be speaking.
+The Zoom details can be found in the corresponding email

 Date: